nepiskopos/mackie/design_doc.md

 **Issue:** A staff member opening the ledger after calendar generation sees "Week 1: Care package story — Behind the Scenes" but cannot use it without making another request to Mackie.
 The calendar's potential as a ready-to-review content queue is unrealised; it is a planning summary, not a publishing queue.
 **Fix:** After the four week-level plans are generated, pass each entry back through a draft pipeline: call `litellm.acompletion` with the full platform guidelines (from `skills/{platform}.yaml`) and instruct the model to write complete post copy in the org's voice.
 Save with status `"draft"` instead of `"planned"` so the content is immediately reviewable and approvable without a follow-up request.

+### LLM-as-judge quality layer
+**Current (assignment stage):** LLM-as-judge is used only in the offline evaluator (`scripts/eval.py`) — it has no presence in the runtime chatbot.
+The chatbot trusts the single agent LLM to apply preferences, avoid duplicates, and match brand voice correctly with no verification pass.
+**Issue:** The agent LLM can silently drift from the org's voice, produce semantic duplicates that slip past the ledger prompt instruction, or generate a post that technically follows instructions but is off-brand in ways a simple string check would not catch.
+These failures are only caught when the user notices and corrects manually.
+**Fix:** Introduce asynchronous judge calls at two points in the runtime path:
+- **After `save_post` (draft status):** score the draft against the org's saved voice preference and content pillars (0–3).
+If below threshold, automatically invoke the agent to revise before surfacing the result to the user.
+This is the same rubric used in `eval.py` — the infrastructure already exists.
+- **Before surfacing new suggestions:** compare each suggestion against the last 20 ledger entries for semantic similarity.
+Flag or drop near-duplicates that the context-window prompt instruction missed.

+Run both judge calls with a cheap, fast model (e.g. `claude-haiku-4-5-20251001`) to keep latency low.
+Because they run after the primary LLM response is already generated, the quality gate adds one extra round trip only when content is being saved — not on every conversational turn.
+The `resolve_model()` abstraction in `agent/config.py` already supports using a different model per call; no new infrastructure is needed.

 ---

 ## Sample Transcript — Required 7-Step Scenario